 - Use sustainably harvested wood and other materials

 - For more tips, see Waste

 City of Berkeley Office of Energy and Sustainable Development

 Learn about green building requirements and check out green permit guides.

 Consider getting your remodel green certified, see Green Building Guidelines and Rating Systems.

 Green Building in Alameda County

 Savings By Design offers no-cost design assistance, analysis and resources to help building owners and design teams with energy-efficient building design.
-Incentives up to $150,000 for owners and $50,000 for design teams are available for projects that meet ambitious energy efficiency goals.
-Other incentives PG&E rebates or call (800) 468-4743
+Find incentives at PG&E rebates.

 East Bay Municiple Utility District (EBMUD)